-International Art Therapy Websites & Associations
+Art Therapy Associations

 The Association des art-thérapeutes du Québec is one of four professional associations for art therapists in Canada.
 It is a bilingual organization, distributing information and services in both French and English.